DownTheMatrix/100-days-of-code/r1-log.md

 **Thoughts:** I read an article about JS design patterns, i.e.: the way to write JS code more efficiently.
 It's a brand new world really, I will keep it in mind but I'd better move on for now.

+### Day 33: 2018 February 29, Thursday

+**Today's Progress**: I started a course on Udacity about how to make the images responsive on any kind of device.
+After each lesson I practiced the new properties I came across with (i.e.: 'srcset', 'sizes', relative measuring units like vw, etc.).
+In the afternoon I resumed a course on Dataquest about Python and I practiced a lot.
+In particular, I learned how to iterate through the elements inside nested lists and how to manipulate them using the 'split()' method.
+Cool!

+**Thoughts:** I like this new habit of splitting the day in two halves: morning dedicated to Front-End, and afternoon/late evening to Python and Back-End stuff.
+Side note: I plan to start learning mySQL asap!